zengchen1024/test-infra/prow/repoowners/repo_owners.md

   no_parent_owners: true
 ```

-### File Owners
+### File Owners (Part Two)
-It can defines speeical approvers or reviewers for some files in a directory.
+It can defines special approvers or reviewers for some files in a directory in Part Two of OWNERS file.

-If the file name matches to the key defined in `files` in Part Two, then it will find approvers and reviewers from it.
+If the file name matches to the key defined in `files`, then it will find approvers and reviewers from it.

-Note:
+If the file name matches the key but approvers or reviewers are not defined, it will find them from Part One of OWNERS file in current and parent directories.

-There is not `no_parent_owners` field in Part Two, because this part is for special files.
+**Note**:

-If the file name matches the key but approvers or reviewers are not defined, it will also find them from current and parent directories.
+There is not `no_parent_owners` field in Part Two, because this part is for special files and parent OWNERS files are ignored by default.